-We strongly recommend that you seek the services of a professional architect if you are applying for planning permission, but if you are not employing an architect then please follow the advice below to ensure that your application is made correctly.
+We recommend that you seek the services of a professional architect if you are applying for planning permission.
+If you are not employing an architect, please follow the advice below to ensure that your application is correct.

 National requirements

-The national requirements for the submission of planning applications are set out in the Development Management Procedure Order which states that in order for a planning application to be valid the following must be submitted:
+The national requirements for the submission of planning applications are set out in the Development Management Procedure Order.
+This states that in order for a planning application to be valid the following must be submitted:

-• Relevant application form completed in full, including signed Ownership Certificate, Agricultural Land Declaration and Declaration (original and 1 copy unless submitted electronically)
+• Relevant application form completed in full.
+This must include signed Ownership Certificate, Agricultural Land Declaration and Declaration (original and one copy unless submitted electronically)

 • Appropriate fee